Smyth-Broby Covariance

 sourcePortfolioOptimisers.SmythBrobyCovarianceAlgorithm Type

-All concrete types implementing specific Smyth-Broby covariance algorithms should subtype SmythBrobyCovarianceAlgorithm.
-This enables flexible extension and dispatch of Smyth-Broby covariance routines.
+All concrete and/or abstract types implementing specific Smyth-Broby covariance algorithms should be subtypes of SmythBrobyCovarianceAlgorithm.

 These types are used to specify the algorithm when constructing a SmythBrobyCovariance estimator.